TimofeyLednev/Minecraft-PE-0.6.1-iOS-3.1/README.md

 # Building

 Install Xcode 4.1 (may work with 4.0 and 4.2–4.4.1, but not tested).
-Set the system date to February 25, 2012, then open the folder `handheld/project/iosproj`, open the `.xcodeproj` file and compile.
+Set the system date to February 25, 2012, then after installing open the folder `handheld/project/iosproj`, open the `.xcodeproj` file and compile.

 # Help needed with iPhone OS 3.1